 I’ve been a lawyer and accountant for over 30 years – representing and counseling individuals, families and businesses.
 My professional career began after business school (MBA in Accounting and Taxation) and law school, by working for two of the “Big Four” accounting firms, PriceWaterhouse & Co (now PwC) and Ernst & Young, and a large downtown Atlanta law firm, Hansel & Post (now Jones Day).
 More Details: Education and Career Path.

 These prestigious firms provide exceptional sophisticated services to their clients and I learned and grew personally and professionally while working there.
 But most professional firms, especially large ones, are not designed to provide personal attention to their clients.

 This may (or may not) seem obvious, but lawyers aren’t trained to understand the psychology, the needs or the personal objectives of individual people, and rarely have the desire to engage deeply enough with their clients to effectively and compassionately help them during extreme emotional times.

-And while I’m a damn Yankee who moved south from NYC, she has genuine Atlanta street cred: her grandfather was one of the original owners of the Highland Bakery in Atlanta (back when bread was still delivered by horse-drawn truck).
-The Louisiana side of her family’s southern roots are also deep: she’s also a third-generation Vanderbilt University graduate.
+And while I’m a Damn Yankee (def. northern (NYC) visitor who came south and stayed), Marilyn has genuine Atlanta street cred.
+Her maternal grandfather was one of the original owners of the Highland Bakery in Atlanta (back when bread was still delivered by horse-drawn truck).
+The Louisiana (paternal) side of her family’s southern roots are also deep: she’s also a third-generation Vanderbilt University graduate.

-If you need help or advice with creating parenting plans, Marilyn has years of experience in organizing and scheduling and is here to help you.
-And if there’s anything else you need to keep your divorce as stress-free as possible, Marilyn and I will both be there to help.
+And when it’s time to help you create and formalize a parenting plan for your children, Marilyn has years of experience in organizing and scheduling and is here to help you.
+And if there’s anything else you need to keep your divorce as stress-free as possible, Marilyn and I will both be there to help, step-by-step.